 Systemic absorption of topical corticosteroids has produced reversible hypothalamic-pituitary-adrenal (HPA) axis suppression, manifestations of Cushing's syndrome, hyperglycemia, and glucosuria in some patients.

-Conditions which augment systemic absorption include the application of the more potent steroids, use over large surface areas, prolonged use, and the addition of occlusive dressings.
+Conditions which augment systemic absorption include the application of the more potent steroids, use over large surface areas, prolonged use, the addition of occlusive dressings, and dosage form.

-Therefore, patients receiving a large dose of a potent topical steroid applied to a large surface area or under an occlusive idressing should be evaluated periodically for evidence of HPA axis suppression by using the urinary free cortisol and ACTHI stimulation tests.
+Therefore, patients receiving a large dose of a potent topical steroid applied to a large surface area or under an occlusive dressing should be evaluated periodically for evidence of HPA axis suppression by using the urinary free cortisol and ACTH stimulation tests.
 If HPA axis suppression is noted, an attempt should be made to withdraw the drug, to reduce the frequency of application, or to substitute a less potent steroid.

 Recovery of HPA axis function is generally prompt and complete upon discontinuation of the drug.
-Infrequently, signs and symptoms of steroid withdrawal may occur, requiring supplemental systemic corticosteroids.
+Infrequently, signs and symptoms of, steroid withdrawal may occur, requiring supplemental systemic corticosteroids.
+Children may absorb proportionally larger amounts of topical corticosteroids and thus be more susceptible to systemic toxicity.
+(See PRECAUTIONS - Pediatric Use.)